-Taylor, a Republican, was the representative for Tennessee's 2nd congressional district from 1931 to 1940.
+Taylor was the representative for Tennessee’s 2nd congressional district and was a Republican.
+He served from 1931 to 1940.

 From May 1919 to Nov 1939, Taylor missed 441 of 1,894 roll call votes, which is 23.3%.
 This is much worse than the median of 7.6% among the lifetime records of representatives serving in Nov 1939.
 The chart below reports missed votes over time.